maizzle/maizzle.com/content/docs/api.md

 ## Gotchas

-Since the `config` you can pass to the `render()` method is optional, there are a few gotchas that you need to be aware of.
+Since the options object you can pass to the `render` method is optional, there are a few gotchas that you need to be aware of.

 ### Default Tailwind